Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 - **Management interface** should already be populated with the Ethernet controller of your machine, if not, select the Ethernet controller
 - **Hostname (FQDN)** - Type a hostname in this box, you could use something like, `proxmox.ddns`, `hass.info`, or `homeassistant.ddns`.
 - **IP Address** - you can choose an IP for your machine, if you have a specific IP you wish to use on your network, enter this now
-- **Netmask** - should auto populate and be something like 255.255.255.0 depending on your network configuration.
+- **Netmask** - should auto populate and be something like `255.255.255.0` depending on your network configuration.
 - **Gateway** - this is (normally) the IP of your router, this should auto populate with the correct info, if it does not, enter the IP of your router
-- **DNS server** - you can leave this at the default on your network (normally the same IP as your router), or input one of your choosing like a Google DNS server 8.8.8.8 or a Cloudfare DNS server like 1.1.1.1.
+- **DNS server** - you can leave this at the default on your network (normally the same IP as your router), or input one of your choosing like a Google DNS server` 8.8.8.8 or` a Cloudfare DNS server like `1.1.1.1`.

 **1.10)** Next on the **Summary** screen, confirm all the details are correct, then click Install.
 This process can take anywhere from 2 -20min depending on your machine.